JacekDubikowski/build-your-own-framework/readme.md

 the design is the point where we should start.
 Even if it turns out to be clumsy, it can be worked on during the development.

-The below diagram shows the high level architecture of the desired solution.
+The below diagram shows the high-level architecture of the desired solution.

 ![Framework "class" diagram](/docs/Framework.png)

 As you can see, we need *BeanProcessor* to generate implementations of *BeanDefinition* for each bean.
 Then the *BeanDefinition*s are picked by *BaseBeanProvider* that implements *BeanProvider*.
-In the application code we use *BeanProvider* that is created for us by *BeanProviderFactory*.
+In the application code, we use *BeanProvider* that is created for us by *BeanProviderFactory*.
-We also use interface *ScopeProvider<T>* that is supposed to handle scope of the bean lifespan.
+We also use interface *ScopeProvider<T>* that is supposed to handle the scope of the bean lifespan.
-In the example we care only for singleton scope.
+In the example, we care only for singleton scope.

 ### Implementation

-The framework itself is placed in gradle subproject called *framework*.
+The framework itself is placed in the Gradle subproject called *framework*.

 #### Basic interfaces